heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 TODO - how should the client and server process the JWT (verification etc)

 ## JWT Provisioning {#JWT.provisioning}

+The workload is provisioned with a JWT from a trusted source -- usually, but not exclusively, the underlying "platform" where the workload runs.

 TODO - describe where the JWT may come from.
 Who issues it etc (could also be a security consideration)

 # Security Considerations

 1. A secure channel (i.e. TLS) MUST be used when providing a JWT for authentication.

 # IANA Considerations